 Annual Washington DC Doorknock

 AmCham leads a delegation to Washington DC every year since 1990.
 It is a signature leadership visit to advocate key U.S.-China-Hong Kong trade issues, such as Permanent Normal Trade Relations (NTR) status for China and China's accession to the World Trade Organization (WTO).
 AmCham's delegation also updates U.S. policy makers on Hong Kong's political and economic developments.
-During the week-long lobbying mission on Capitol Hill, delegates meet with 130-150 members of the Administration and Congress.
+During the week-long lobbying mission on Capitol Hill, delegates meet with over 100 members from the Administration and Congress.

 The annual Washington Doorknock will keep the AmCham leadership and the members up-to-date on the latest challenges and opportunities amid changing U.S.-China relations and global trade environment.